How to Use Proxies for Ticket Purchasing

 - Choose Ashburn IPs for Ticketmaster — their infrastructure is in Virginia

-Hex Proxies ISP infrastructure in Ashburn, NYC, and SF — with 100G transit and 400Gbps edge — delivers the sub-50ms latency that competitive ticket purchasing demands.
+Hex Proxies ISP infrastructure in Ashburn, NYC, and SF — with multi-Gbps capacity — delivers the sub-50ms latency that competitive ticket purchasing demands.